|

 I would have loved you.
 I would have set them aside for you."

-binds you to the woman who has broken your hearts.
-You cannot be the one
+honour binds you to the woman who has broken your hearts.
+You cannot be

 "I am sorry," he whispered.
 He stepped back from her and reached

-and failed," he said to him.
-"But let me appeal to her.
-Maybe
+both tried and failed,” he said to him.
+“But let me appeal

 "I give you both your lives," she said in a voice that seemed